turingschool/front-end-curriculum/lessons/module-1/js-objects.md

 <section class="answer">
 ### Why are objects useful?

 Objects bundle together information in a way that is much more readable and accessible.
-Fofr example, think about modeling a car's features in code.
+For example, think about modeling a car's features in code.
 You might do something like this:
 ```js
 var carMake = 'subaru';
 var carModel = 'forester';